-ntended Outcomes (specific outcomes and how they will be sured) Success Criteria Α. Improve speaking, listening and understanding skills for pupils eligible for the PP who are working below age related expectations.
-Pupils who are currently working below age related expectation in reading and are not on the SEND register will make rapid progress by the end of the year so that all pupils meet or exceed age related expectations.
+tended Outcomes (specific outcomes and how they will be sured) Success Criteria Α. To increase age related attainment at the expected standard for pupils eligible for the PP who are working below age related expectations.
+Pupils who are currently working below age related expectations in reading, writing and maths and are not on the SEND register will make rapid progress by the end of the year so that all pupils meet or exceed age related expectations.
 This will be assessed through teacher assessment and standardised scoring. В. For children who are eligible for the PP to maintain academic attainment at baseline in line with the end of the previous year.
-Children will achieve the same or better in standardised tests at baseline.
-C. Identify and address social, emotional and mental health needs for children who are eligible for the PP at the earliest opportunity through a Boxall Profile, resulting in a full reintegration within 3 terms.
+Children will achieve the same or better in standardised tests at baseline. С. Identify and address social, emotional and mental health needs for children who are eligible for the PP at the earliest opportunity through a Boxall Profile, resulting in a full reintegration within 3 terms.
 Pupils who are eligible for the PP will access nurture provision and pastoral support as a priority to address and support any social, emotional and mental health needs.
 Fewer behaviour incidents recorded for these pupils on the school system.
 D. Children and families who are eligible for the PP will have support from the Emotional Well-being Manager in order to promote inclusion and readiness for learning.
 Families will receive support from the Emotional Well-being Manager and will be signposted to the appropriate services.
 All children who are eligible for PP will attend school trips and have appropriate school uniform and resources Children and families will be confident in their abilities for parenting and will feel secure in their understanding of their child's education.
 Children will access wrap around care if needed, agreed by the Emotional Well-being Manager.

-5. Review of exper 5.
-Review of expenditure
+5. Review of expenditure (£75,585)

-Previous Academic Year 2017 - 2018
+Previous Academic Year 2018/2019

 i.
-Quality of tea ching for all
+Quality of tead ching for all

 Intended outcome Action Estimated impact: Did you meet the success criteria?
 (Include impact on pupils not eligible for PP, if appropriate).
 Lessons learned (and whether you will continue with this approach) Cost

-Children will develop an increased love of learning and have access to a wide range of appropriate texts.
+Children will continue to develop an increased love of learning and have access to a wide range of appropriate texts.
+Children will be able to take a book of choice from the library on a weekly basis.
+Designated librarians will monitor and support the effective use of the library system.
 DEAR, whole class storytime, access to a range of high quality texts.
-The Library has been revamped to create a purposeful and engaging place to promote a love of reading.
-New books purchased to ensure high quality texts in all classrooms.
-Increased speaking, listening and understanding skills for all children.
-85% of children achieved the expected standard in reading at the end of KS2.
-Continue into next year - invest in the 100 UKS2 texts for the reading challenge. £350.00
+Improved library system.
+100 books for the challenge Librarian training Librarian class release Maintained attainment above national at the end of the key stage in reading.
+All children have access to the library with all teachers having individual barcodes for children in their class.
+72% of children achieved the expected standard in reading at the end of KS2.
+Children in Year 6 thoroughly enjoyed the 100 book challenge and this enabled them to access a wider range of texts.
+Regular time slots are now set up in the library and children are taking books £3053.92